Compact moduli of K3 surfaces: -families

 \begin{construction} Fix an ordered toric model of $X_0$ and fix copies of the toric surfaces $(\overline{V}_i,\overline{D}_i)$.
 For a given toric surface $(\overline{V},\overline{D})$, construct a family of anticanonical pairs over $(\C^*)^Q$ by freely varying the points blown up by $\tau_k$.
 There exists a simultaneous contraction $(\mathcal{V}, \mathcal{D})\to (\C^*)^Q$ which contracts the corner blowdowns of $f$ fiberwise.
 So we have families $(\mathcal{V}_i,\mathcal{D}_i)\to (\C^*)^{Q_i}$ for all $i$.

 Now, for each $i$, choose some fiber $(V_i,D_i)$ of this family and glue $D_{ij}\subset D_i$ to $D_{ji}\subset D_j$ by a map identifying the appropriate nodes of $D_i$ and $D_j$.
 The set of such gluings is a torsor over $\C^*$.
-Varying all such gluings, we get a topologically trivial family of Kulikov surfaces whose fibers are not necessarily $d$-semistable.
+Varying all such gluings, we get a family of Kulikov surfaces whose fibers are not necessarily $d$-semistable.
 Here $E$ is the number of double curves of $X_0$.
-We call this family of Kulikov surfaces the {\it gigantic gluing family} associated to the ordered toric model of $X_0$.
-It is by construction globally topologically trivial. \end{construction}
+We call this the {\it gigantic gluing family} of Kulikov surfaces associated to the ordered toric model of $X_0$.
+It is globally topologically trivial by construction. \end{construction}

 Choose an origin of the open torus orbit in the fixed toric surface $(\overline{V}_i,\overline{D}_i)$.
 This choice defines a distinguished origin point of any toric boundary component and thus defines an isomorphism of the $\C^*$-torsor associated to any internal blow-up or any edge-gluing with $\C^*$.
 So such a choice identifies the base of the gigantic gluing family with ${\rm Hom}(\mathcal{G}_0,\,\C^*)$ where is a free $\Z$-module encoding the blow-up points of the $\tau_k$ and the gluing maps.
+Here the index ${ijk}$ indicates that $E_{ijk}$ meets the component $D_{ij}$ and is the $k$th internal blow-up in the ordered toric model.
 Note that $D_{ij}$ range only over the curves corresponding to actual double curves appearing in $X_0$ and not to boundary components blown down in $(\widetilde{\mathcal{V}}_i, \widetilde{\mathcal{D}}_i)$.